 Elected representatives have noticed.

 These two parties have worked together to pass laws in multiple states requiring online businesses to provide automatic billing disclosures to customers.
-These disclosures must provide clear, simple instructions for terminating the automated payments.
+These disclosures must give clear, simple instructions for terminating the automated payments.
 Fail to comply with these requirements, and you risk both a class action lawsuit and being forced to refund every penny the customers in question have paid you.

 Even the bent ones.